shabharishshetty128/EDA_Analysis-of-Fake-Currency-Circulation-in-India/README.md

     ✓ Analyze the temporal trends of counterfeit currency circulation in India over a defined time period using historical data.
     ✓ Visualize the state-wise distribution of fake currency to identify regional patterns and potential hotspots of circulation.
     ✓ Develop a Python-based automated detection system that uses image processing and statistical analysis to distinguish between genuine and counterfeit currency notes.
     ✓ Extract and evaluate key statistical image features such as kurtosis, skewness, entropy, and variance for effective classification of currency notes.
     ✓ Apply machine learning algorithms for training and testing models that accurately classify notes as genuine or counterfeit.
     ✓ Provide a user-friendly and portable tool, in the form of a web application, that enables individuals and institutions to verify the authenticity of currency notes quickly and efficiently.

+## Research Methodology
+This project follows a two-phase methodology combining data analysis and machine learning-based detection to address counterfeit currency in India.
+Phase 1: Trend & Regional Analysis
+Secondary data was collected from reliable sources such as the Reserve Bank of India (RBI), National Crime Records Bureau (NCRB), and government reports.
+The dataset included yearly seizure counts, denominations, and state-wise distribution of counterfeit notes.
+After data cleaning and standardization, exploratory data analysis (EDA) was performed to identify trends and regional hotspots.
+Visualization tools like Tableau and IBM Cognos were used to present insights through heat maps, line charts, and tree maps.
+Phase 2: Automated Fake Note Detection
+A low-cost detection system was developed using the Banknote Authentication Dataset.
+Image processing techniques were used to extract statistical features such as variance, skewness, kurtosis, and entropy.
+These features were used to train machine learning models with a 70:30 train-test split.
+The best-performing model was integrated into a Python-based application for real-time authenticity verification.
+Due to dataset limitations (last updated in 2012), newer currency designs are not yet supported.

+## Tools and Technology Used
+    ➢ Microsoft Excel
+    ➢ IBM Cognos Analytics
+    ➢ Tableau Public
+    ➢ Python
+    ➢ Django
+    ➢ HTML
+    ➢ CSS
+    ➢ JavaScript

+## Data Source
+    ➢ Number of Counterfeit Notes Detected (April-March) from Reserve Bank of India: Annual Report Link: https://rbi.org.in/scripts/AnnualReportPublications.aspx?Id=1438
+    ➢ Denomination-wise Counterfeit Notes Detected in the Banking System (April-March)